BMD brings construction to the court with Melbourne Vixens

 BMD General Manager VIC/SA/TAS Ivan Fratric said the partnership reflects a shared commitment to creating better opportunities for women and improving visibility and representation.

 “That is why partnerships like this matter.
-The Melbourne Vixens provide a valuable opportunity for BMD to connect with young people, particularly women and girls, and help them see that the skills they build through sport including teamwork, resilience, communication and leadership can translate into real career pathways in construction and engineering.
+The Melbourne Vixens provide a valuable opportunity for BMD to connect with young people, particularly women and girls, and help them see that the skills they build through sport, including teamwork, resilience, communication and leadership, can translate into real career pathways in construction and engineering.

 “If we want to attract the next generation to our industry, we need to show them the full picture of what a construction career can be.”